SintijaK/SportsEquipment/Readme.txt

 i put instructions for database table in xampp folder

-for myphpadmin the username is sportsadmin, pass: adminpwd (youll have to create it on myphpadmin and give it all privileges)
+for myphpadmin the username is sportsadmin, pass: adminpwd (youll have to create it on myphpadmin and give it all privileges. might need to give privileges to the user in database itself)

 if migrate does not work try using